dacamo76/www.dacamo76.com/source/_posts/2012-12-07-installing-scikit-learn-on-amazon-ec2.md

 tags: [python, scipy, numpy. scikit-learn, ec2]
 ---

+*(Jan 28 2014): Updated installation to conform to the recommended virtualenv source install.*

 I've been using [scikit-learn](http://scikit-learn.org) over the past few weeks on a project.
 While developing and analyzing the data I just needed to get work done without the hassle of a complex installation, the Ubuntu image on EC2 provided just that.
 Now that the project is ready to be deployed, I need to install scikit-learn on the default Amazon Linux AMI.